tic-tac-token/ttt-book/src/chapters/3/exploring-the-basic-board-contract.md

 <img src="../../img/connect-wallet.png" width="600" alt="Connect a wallet" />

-Once you're connected, you'll se a green indicator and the address of your connected account:
+Once you're connected, you'll see a green indicator and the address of your connected account:

 ![Wallet connected to Etherscan](../../img/wallet-connected.png)